 Where required, a physical examination will be backed up by x-rays, or other modern imaging techniques.
 Tissue, or bone analysis can play a part, whatever is required to form a detailed treatment plan.

 Anaesthesia is likely to be required and can be agreed in discussion with your surgeon.
 IV sedation, a local, or general anaesthetic are all available and can be appropriate to differing procedures.

 Our day surgery unit will be fine in most cases.
-For complex tooth, or root removals, or treating other conditions, such as growths on the jaw, or soft tissue.
+Fully equipped for complex tooth, or root removals, or treating other conditions, such as growths on the jaw, or soft tissue.

-Where this is a need for hospital care, perhaps for significant dentoalveolar trauma, we have admittance rights at leading private hospitals nearby.
-The care and facilities there are exeptional.
+Where hospital care is needed, perhaps for significant dentoalveolar trauma, we have admittance rights at leading private hospitals nearby.
+The support and facilities there are exceptional.

-Having leading skills at our Harley Street clinic is equally helpful, treating alveolar conditions is an important part of facial surgery.
-If we can help in any way, please get in touch with our friendly staff.
+The leading skills at our Harley Street clinic are equally helpful, when treating alveolar conditions is an important part of facial surgery.
+If we can assist in any way, please get in touch with our friendly staff.